lennartkerkvliet/statutes/statutes.md

 ### Legal Status
 The association under German Law shall be jointly represented extrajudicially by two members of the managing Bureau.

+## Advisory Council

+### General
+The IFLRY Advisory Council (AC) consists of three members appointed by the General Assembly for a period of two years.
+After this, members of the AC can decide on their own whether they wish to serve another term.
+This decision has to be confirmed by the General Assembly.
+They can, however, serve no more than two consecutive terms.
+The AC has no decision-making powers when it comes to the running of the Federation.
+Its function is to advise and support the Bureau, and to report to the General Assembly about the functioning of the Federation jointly with the Bureau.
+The appointment and responsibilities of the AC are described further in the Rules of Procedure.

+### Suspension
+Individual AC members can be suspended from the Advisory Council.
+The details of this process are explained in the Rules of Procedure.

+### Resignation
+Individual AC members can be forced to resign by the General Assembly.
+The details of this process are explained in the Rules of Procedures.

 # Auditors
 There shall be two auditors, who shall be elected at a General Assembly for a period of two years.
 The auditors shall examine the accounts and general finances of the Federation and give a report at  least annually to the General Assembly.
 The report to the General Assembly shall also include an assessment on how the Bureau has carried out the decisions taken by the General Assembly.
 The auditors are responsible for the minutes of the General Assembly.